Bricktech2000/Notes/notes/process-oriented.md

 _after a middle-of-the-night discussion with Grace_

-[[learning]] to try to achieve a goal, even though failure seems inevitable, is a valuable skill. failing to achieve a goal shouldn’t feel like a failure; rather, it should feel like an accomplishment.
+[[learning]] to try to achieve a [[goal]], even though failure seems inevitable, is a valuable skill. failing to achieve a goal shouldn’t feel like a failure; rather, it should feel like an accomplishment.

 you failed, so what? think about all the walls you powered through and all the marble statues you moved out of your way in the process (note for future me: the _marble statue_ metaphor is surface level. there’s nothing more to it, unfortunately).

-as a side note, the goals one sets must **feel achievable**. about half must be achieved, while the other must not. this ensures the full commitment of the subject to the goal. if the goals one sets feel out of reach, the accomplishment-to-failure ratio must be increased to avoid burnout or feelings of powerlessness.
+as a side note, the [[goal]]s one sets must **feel achievable**. about half must be achieved, while the other must not. this ensures the full commitment of the subject to the goal. if the [[goal]]s one sets feel out of reach, the accomplishment-to-failure ratio must be increased to avoid burnout or feelings of powerlessness.

 &mdash; Grace Campbell (if anyone ever reads this, feel free to tell her I have a very high opinion of her.
 I really wonder where she will end up later in life, and I can’t wait to find out. and god is she smart.)